Neural Moving Horizon Estimation for Robust Flight Control: Formulation of NeuroMHE

-Traditionally, a fixed $\bm \theta^*$ is tuned for the vanilla MHE, which may not be optimal and can have substantially degraded performance when the noise covariances are dynamic.
-Therefore, we are interested in modeling an adaptive $\bm \theta^*$ to improve the estimation or control performance.
+Traditionally, a fixed $\bm \theta^*$ is tuned for the vanilla MHE, as in our previous conference paper~\cite{wang2021differentiable} by solving Problem (\ref{eq:bi-level mhe}).
+The fixed $\bm \theta^*$ may not be optimal and can lead to substantially degraded performance when the noise covariances are non-stationary.
+Therefore, we are interested in designing an adaptive $\bm \theta^*$ to improve the estimation or control performance.